sakuriee/AI-based-Clock-Drawing-Test-for-Dementia/Readme.md

 # Parkonix

-## Unveiling the Tremors, A Reliable Algorithm with 83% Accuracy for Detecting Parkinson's Disease through Spiral/Wave Sketch Images.
+## Unveiling the Tremors, A Reliable Algorithm with 83% Accuracy for Detecting Parkinson's Disease through Clock-Drawing Test.

 <br>